CelineChen0211/141B-Final-Project/README.md

 ## Pre-Processing Summary

 NOTE: Full pre-processing steps are in PreProcessUFO\_nick.ipynb and PreProcessDisaster\_nick.ipynb <br>
-The following was done to match data sets by state regions, divisions, or counties <br>
+The following was done to match data sets by state regions, divisions, or counties. <br>

 __UFO Sightings__
 - Reverse geocoded latitude and longitude to get zip code using Google's Geocoding API